 Solutions for Software Compliance

 BSA provides business solutions through effective software asset management and compliance programs aimed at helping organizations gain maximum value out of their software assets.
 BSA offers three proprietary programs to help individuals and organizations reduce risk and IT costs associated with illegal software:

-- SAM Advantage is the industry’s first ISO-aligned (19770-1) standards-based SAM training course.
+- Verafirm Professional, also known as SAM Advantage, is the industry’s first ISO-aligned (19770-1) standards-based SAM training course.
 Targeted at the IT manager/SAM professional, the online course available in multiple languages provides complete guidance and best practices that professionals can use to develop and institute ISO-aligned SAM processes within an organization.
-Professionals who successfully complete the course receive recognition in the form of a Certification in Standards-based SAM for Professionals, or CSS(P).
+Professionals who successfully complete the course receive certification as a Verafirm Professional.

-- Standards-based SAM Certification for Organizations (CSS(O)) is based on the ISO 19770-1 SAM standard.
+- Verafirm Certified (CSS(O)) is based on the ISO 19770-1 SAM standard.
 This certification offers organizations assurance that they are following globally recognized best practices, have implemented comprehensive processes, and have addressed the entire software life-cycle on a uniform basis – allowing immediate, sustained license compliance, and optimization of software assets.